nikomatsakis/rustnation-24/index.md

 >
 > — Seth Markle, Senior Principal Engineer, S3

+???

+Remember I said Rust was being used in S3?
+Here's a great quote from a Senior Principal Engineer in that space.
+He's talking about how they rewrote a library that was originally in C. What I love about this is that you would think that using Rust would not give you any performance boost over using C, but in fact, precisely because of reliability, they were able to make a bunch of improvements in the design and get big wins.
+Cool!

 ---

 # Let's talk about THE FUTURE

 ![bill&ted's council from the future](images/bill-ted-future-council.jpg)

+???

+OK, enough about iterators, let's talk about **Rust's future**.

 --

 ## `std::future::Future`, that is

+???

+And by that, I of course mean the future of Rust, but I also mean it quite literally -- async Rust's futures trait.

+That pun never gets old.

 ---